olafplacha/MIMUW/README.md

 ### Databases
 #### Flights search engine with tickets management system

 The web application lets users search for <b>flights based on their cost preferences</b>.
 By setting a large time-value coefficient, the user is shown a fast connection, where total price is not of great importance.
 On the other hand, setting a small time-value coefficient, the user is shown the cheapest connection, but not necessarily the fastest one.
-Users can also register and manage their tickets.<br/>
+Users can also <b>register</b> and <b>manage their tickets<b/>.<br/>
-Moreover, the application lets airlines register, add new airplanes to their fleets and manage their flights.
+  Moreover, the application lets airlines <b>register</b>, <b>add new airplanes</b> to their fleets and <b>manage their flights</b>.

-Under the hood a modified version of Dijkstra's algorithm is used.
+Under the hood a modified version of <b>Dijkstra's algorithm</b> is used.
 You can see my implementation here: [link](https://github.com/olafplacha/MIMUW/blob/main/Second_Year/Databases/Project/algorithm/dijkstra.py)